 No prequalification option

-Interest rates increase for longer-term loans
+Interest rates increase significantly for longer-term loans

 High late-payment fee